BCPA - Homestead

 all owners occupying the property as Tenants in Common (i.e., proportional share

-co-owners) must file in person on jointly held property.
-In the case of a husband/wife
+co-owners) must file on jointly held property.
+In the case of a married couple

 ("Tenants by the Entirety") or Joint Tenants with Right of Survivorship